Kilroy Realty Corp.

 Bullish

-• Trading at Deep Discount to Book Value: The stock trades at a Price-to-Book (P/B) ratio of 0.82x, an 18% discount to its stated net asset value.
-This suggests the market is pricing in severe distress for its coastal office portfolio, potentially creating a margin of safety if property valuations stabilize.
+- Deep Asset Discount: The stock trades at a significant 18% discount to its net asset value, with a Price-to-Book ratio of 0.82.
+This valuation suggests the market is pricing in severe asset write-downs, creating a potential margin of safety if the West Coast office market stabilizes.

 Bearish